Macron meets Johnson, at a safe distance, for anniversary of de Gaulle's wartime speech

 Macron marked the anniversary by awarding the Legion d'Honneur, France's highest order of merit, to the city of London for providing refuge to de Gaulle during the war.
 Prince Charles accepted the honor in the name of his mother, Queen Elizabeth, and on behalf of London.

 The French President was not subjected to the UK's 14-day quarantine for people traveling into the country, due to the rules allowing for diplomatic exemption.
-Johnson's official spokesman said it was possible that the two could discuss some kind of exception to the quarantine rule for French citizens wishing to travel to the UK.

-The spokesman also said Johnson was keen to talk about the UK's future relationship with the European Union after Brexit, though Macron's team had made clear that this was not appropriate without the presence of the European Commission.
+During a meeting in the Cabinet Room at 10 Downing Street, the two leaders discussed the pandemic and a number of other ongoing situations, a spokeperson for Johnson said.

+"On UK-EU negotiations, the Prime Minister welcomed the agreement to intensify talks in July and underlined that the UK does not believe it makes sense for there to be prolonged negotiations into the autumn," the spokeperson said.

 Following their meeting, Macron and Johnson viewed artifacts from de Gaulle's time in London, including gifts that he gave to Winston Churchill and Lady Churchill to thank them for their support in 1940.